niharika797/MITIHAR/README.md

 ## 🌟 Overview

-The **Diet Plan API** is a smart, web-based application built to generate personalized diet plans tailored to individual user needs.
-It combines the power of modern web technologies with data science to help users achieve their nutrition goals effectively.
+The AI-based diet recommender system **MITIHAR** is a smart application built to generate personalized diet plans tailored to individual user needs according to their dietry preferences and health needs.

-Built with **FastAPI** and **MongoDB**, it ensures performance, scalability, and flexibility.

 ---

 ## 🚀 Features

-- 🔐 **JWT Authentication** – Secure login and registration.
-- 🥗 **Smart Diet Plan Generator** – Personalized plans based on preferences and activity.
+- 🥗 **Smart Diet Plan Generator** – Personalized plans based on preferences and activity levels
 - 🍽 **Meal Planning Engine** – Meal selection based on nutritional targets.
-- 📊 **Progress Tracker** – Logs weight and user progress.
+- 📊 **Progress Tracker** – Synced with GoogleFit API to track your daily progess.
+- 🥗 **Dynamic adjustment** - The app adjusts the extra calories in the diet plan just on uploading a picture.
+- 🍽 **Meal Authentication** - Prompts user to upload picture of food consumed for better authentication.
 - ⚡ **Fast & Async** – Powered by FastAPI, Pydantic, and asynchronous MongoDB queries.

 ---